Leadership Lessons from Times Square on New Year's Eve

 If you have the right team in place and you've communicated each individual's tasks and importance to the whole, you can trust the details to your team and watch the overall project take shape from a big-picture perspective.
 Not only does this vantage point allow you to see areas that need improvement, but it's also a lot of fun.

-As the PODS for Business team rang in the New Year with the rest of the world, they also celebrated their success in working together to accomplish something huge.
+As the PODS Busines Solutions team rang in the New Year with the rest of the world, they also celebrated their success in working together to accomplish something huge.
 As leaders, we were able to enjoy the satisfaction that comes with seeing a vision come to life through the work of a dedicated team.